Online Job Search Guide for Mental Health Workers

 How to Present Yourself and Questions to Expect

-There’s no one right way to behave or one set of questions to expect, but experts typically suggest focusing on highlighting why this specific organization should want to recruit you.
-Resist the urge to sell yourself on your accolades or accomplishments—that’s all on your resume—and instead, prove that you understand the organization and why you believe it would benefit from having you as an employee.
+Experts typically suggest focusing on highlighting why the organization you’re interviewing with should hire youy.
+Resist the urge to sell yourself on your accolades or accomplishments—that’s all on your resume.
+Instead, prove that you understand the organization and why you believe it would benefit from having you as an employee.

 CareerProfiles created a guide for psychologists to help them understand what kinds of questions to expect.
 They include:

-The APA created an interview tips guide that covers what to say as well as what not to say at an interview.
+Additionally, the APA has created an interview tips guide that covers what to say as well as what not to say at an interview.